ryandana/refined-pixel/README.md

 ## 📝  License

-* This project is open-source and licensed under the \[License Name].
+* This project is open-source and not licensed.